 - Read More

 James joined the Madison Regatta Committee in 2018 to work on Pit Operations with his uncle.
 While working at Regatta, he heard that Miss Madison Racing might be in need of a truck driver for the last race of the season.
-James is now the primary truck driver for the racing team.
+James is now a truck driver for the racing team.
 At race sites, he assists with pit set-up and in any area where he can be of help.
 In addition to driving the truck and trailer, on the road he is an ambassador for the team and unlimited hydroplane racing.
 He talks with fellow travelers and hands out team autograph cards.

 - Read More